 Is wisdom teeth recovery painful?

 It's normal to notice soreness and discomfort during wisdom tooth recovery, but you shouldn't feel intense pain if you follow the proper care directions.
-Your painkillers, whether over-the-counter or prescribed, should help with any intense pain, but don't panic if the general area is sore.
+Don't panic!
+Your painkillers, whether over-the-counter or prescribed, should help with any intense pain.

 Prevent unnecessary pain by avoiding solid foods.
 You should be able to start eating soft solid foods 24 hours after surgery, but if you try and it hurts, it's better to stick with liquids and avoid anything that could make things worse.
 If you develop an infection or dry socket, the pain will be substantial.